Bryvn01/EasyCart/README.md

 - 🧴 **Personal Care**: Toothpaste, sanitizers, beauty products (11 products)
 - 📱 **Electronics**, 👕 **Fashion**, and more categories

 **Troubleshooting:**
 - If Cloudinary is not configured, the script will use source URLs directly
-- Check MongoDB connection if seeding fails
+- Check PostgreSQL connection if seeding fails
 - Ensure you have internet connection for image uploads
 - Images are uploaded to the `products/` folder in Cloudinary